List of United States representatives in the 18th Congress: Leadership

-In this Congress the only formal leader was the Speaker of the House.
-A Speakership election was held on December 1, 1823.
+In this Congress the only formal leader was the speaker of the House.
+A speakership election was held on December 1, 1823.
 Henry Clay (A-DR, KY) was elected in the only ballot.
-He had been Speaker for all or part of the 12th to 16th Congresses, but had not been a member of the 17th Congress.
+He had been speaker for all or part of the 12th to 16th Congresses, but had not been a member of the 17th Congress.

-In the ballot, Speaker Clay received 139 votes and Philip P. Barbour (C-DR, VA) got 42 votes.
-Congressman Barbour had been the Speaker in the 17th Congress.
+In the ballot, Clay received 139 votes and Philip P. Barbour (C-DR, VA) got 42 votes.
+Congressman Barbour had been the speaker in the 17th Congress.

 The title Dean of the House (sometimes known, in the nineteenth century, as Father of the House) was held by the member with the longest continuous service.
 It was not a formal leadership position.

 Standing committees

 The House created its first standing committee, on April 13, 1789.
 There were twenty-five standing committees, listed in the rules used by the 18th Congress.

-Committees, in this period, were normally appointed for a session at a time by the Speaker.
+Committees, in this period, were normally appointed for a session at a time by the speaker.
 However the resolution of March 30, 1816, which created the committees on departmental expenditures and Expenditures on Public Buildings, provided for those standing committees to be appointed for the whole Congress.

 This list refers to the standing committees of the House in the 18th Congress, the year of establishment as a standing committee, the number of members assigned to the committee and the dates of appointment in each session (or if appropriate for the Congress), the end of the session (if appropriate) and its chairman.
 Chairmen, who were re-appointed after serving in the previous Congress, are indicated by an *.

 The first session was December 1, 1823 – May 27, 1824 (178 days) and the second session was December 6, 1824 – March 3, 1825 (88 days).

 List of representatives by seniority

 A numerical rank is assigned to each of the 213 members initially elected to the 18th Congress.
 Other members, who were not the first person elected to a seat but who joined the House during the Congress, are not assigned a number.

 Four representatives-elect were not sworn in.
 Three resigned (MD-5:Smith, MA-10, NY-28) and one was unseated after an election contest (NY-29).
-The list below includes the Representatives-elect (with name in italics), with the seniority they would have held if sworn in.
+The list below includes the representatives-elect (with name in italics), with the seniority they would have held if sworn in.

 Party designations used in this article are DR for Democratic-Republican members and F for Federalist representatives.
 For the 18th Congress only, each party is further divided based upon the presidential candidates supported.
 The prefixes used are A- for Adams-Clay supporters, C- for the followers of Crawford and J- for the Jackson men.
 Designations used for service in the first three congresses are (A) for Anti-Administration members and (P) for Pro-Administration representatives.